Is a trail running retreat right for you? What should you expect? Will everyone be pro’s and is it only for experienced trail runners?

 Except the run is being lead by an Ultrarunning elite, his ultrarunning wife and father-in-law…and yet with that impressive line up, the feeling of calm and belonging is heavier than the smell of sweat.Instead of standing around trying to remember names, the group heads out on a get to know you run along the waters of the stunning Malibu coastline.

-There’s a 15 year-old who says this retreat changed his life last year, a number of runners from Japan who are endurance runners, newbies to trails like myself, people recovering from injuries, super fast runners and others who would spend more of the time hiking.Unlike a previous retreat, this differences aren’t acknowledged as much as they just are.
+There’s a 15 year-old who says this retreat changed his life last year, a number of runners from Japan who are endurance runners, newbies to trails like myself, people recovering from injuries, super fast runners and others who would spend more of the time hiking.Unlike a previous retreat, these differences aren’t acknowledged as much as they just are.

 Guides are available at every pace, the group pauses at intersections to keep everyone together, different distances are offered and everyone can be proud of whatever they accomplish.